Kota

 1. Jobseeker’s Payments

-Don’t qualify for Jobseeker’s Benefit?
+What if your former workers don’t qualify for Jobseeker’s Benefit?

-You may be eligible to receive a Jobseeker’s Allowance, subject to a means test and certain other conditions.
+They may be eligible to receive a Jobseeker’s Allowance, subject to a means test and certain other conditions.
 Let’s check these out.

 A. Eligibility Conditions